-- Experience and fundamental competency in the planning and building/formation of ceramic sculpture and pottery. - Foundation competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.
+- Experience and intermediate level competency in the planning and production of sculptural ceramics. - Intermediate level competency and confidence in the use of the ceramics facilities equipped with ceramic forming tools. - An improved understanding of the history of sculptural ceramics. - An improved understanding and competency of the contemporary art world. - An improved understanding and competency in their ability to realize and express their ideas both verbally, and in 3-dimensional terms.

-Note: Competency is defined, for this course, as a developed understanding and mastery of skills and knowledge needed to complete a task to a successful beginning level.
+Note: Competency is defined, for this course, as a developed understanding and mastery of skills and knowledge needed to complete a task to a successful intermediate level.
 Competency can be demonstrated while designing a project, building a project, using the equipment in the ceramics facilities, etc. Competency is a measure of how well you understand and use a process or skill.